Denture Services in Moose Jaw

 - Restore Normal Eating and Chewing

 If you are a first time denture wearer or you are looking to replace an existing denture or partial, meet with our denturist and ask any questions, voice any concerns and discuss the procedures you are interested in addressing.
 We will be happy to explain what is involved in our treatments and your options.
 During your consultation, we will discuss the steps of treatment, the process, the cost and educate you on what to expect.
-This appointment is free of charge.
+This appointment is complimentary.

 These are dentures that replace existing dentures.
 Replacing your dentures can improve retention and stability.
 New dentures can correct vertical jaw relation and improve chewing and digestion of food.